MicrosoftDocs/well-architected/well-architected/security/monitor-tools.md

 For information on the Microsoft Sentinel tools that will help to meet these requirements, see [What is Microsoft Sentinel?](/azure/sentinel/overview#analytics)

-For types of DDoS attacks that DDoS Protection Standard mitigates as well as more features, see [Azure DDoS Protection Standard overview](/azure/virtual-network/ddos-protection-overview).
+For types of DDoS attacks that DDoS Protection mitigates as well as more features, see [Azure DDoS Protection overview](/azure/virtual-network/ddos-protection-overview).